 It’s one thing having training manuals, in-depth policies and guidelines for dealing with potentially disruptive customer situations, but does your entire workforce know where to find them and can they access them quickly?

-A mobile-friendly internal communications platform provides that single point of reference, as well as giving senior management an opportunity to post messages that preach diversity and inclusion.
+Internal comms software, or a mobile internal employee communications platform provides that single point of reference, as well as giving senior management an opportunity to post messages that preach diversity and inclusion.